chriskyfung/chriskyfung.github.io/_posts/2019-09-23-Configure-a-Firewall-and-a-Startup-Script-with-Deployment-Manager.md

 - metadata for embedding the startup script, and
 - a tag called `http`.

 Next, you need to add two more properties to the instance configuration.
-If you want to know more about the properties of a GCE instance, read [REST Resource: instances](https://cloud.google.com/compute/docs/reference/rest/v1/instances) in the Compute Engine Documentation.
+If you want to know more about the properties of a GCE instance, read [REST Resource: instances](https://cloud.google.com/compute/docs/reference/rest/v1/instances) in the Compute Engine documentation.

 ### Setting Metadata and Using Startup Scripts